What is MMC: Full Form, Course Duration, Admission 2026, Colleges, Syllabus, Salary & Scope

 - Understanding Media: The Extensions of Man by Marshall McLuhan.

-The core subjects covered in the Master of Mass Communication course are Media Laws & Ethics, Public Relations & Advertising, Radio & TV Journalism, Media Industry & Management, and Production Portfolio.
-All these subjects teach students about how the media industry works inside and out and prepare them for a successful future in the field.
+The core subjects that are covered in the Master of Mass Communication course are Media Laws & Ethics, Public Relations & Advertising, Radio & TV Journalism, Media Industry & Management, and Production Portfolio.
+All of these subjects basically teaches the students about how the media industry works inside and out and prepare them for a successful future in this field.

-A modern Media and Mass Communication curriculum is highly adaptive, blending traditional media training with new technologies like digital marketing, social media analytics, and AI.
-This ensures students are proficient in both foundational media concepts and the platforms shaping the industry's future.
+A modern Media and Mass Communication syllabus is basically made in a way that it blends traditional media training with new technologies like digital marketing, social media analytics, and AI.
+This makes sure that the students are good in both foundational media concepts and the platforms that help in shaping the future of the industry.

-The curriculum focuses on practical skills like strategic communication, multi-platform storytelling, and audience engagement through hands-on projects.
-It also emphasizes media ethics and data privacy, preparing graduates to innovate and lead in an industry transformed by social media and AI.
+The syllabus mostly focuses on practical knowledge like strategic communication, multi-platform storytelling, and audience engagement through hands-on projects.
+It also emphasizes media ethics and data privacy, preparing the graduates to innovate and lead in an industry transformed by social media and AI.

 Best Colleges for Masters in Mass Communication